folio-org/docs/content/en/docs/Settings/Settings_circulation/settings_circulation.md

 ## Settings > Circulation > Title level requests

 FOLIO provides functionality for both item-level and title-level requesting.
-Title-level requesting is off by default; if your library wants to use it, you would enable and configure related settings in this section.
+Since title-level requesting is off by default, you need to enable and configure related settings in this section if your library wants to use it.

 * **Allow title level requests**.
 If your library wants to use title-level requesting, check this box.
 * **”Create title level request” selected by default.** If you are using title-level requesting, there will be a box on the request form in the Requests app to toggle whether a request is title-level or item-level.
 If you’d like title-level request to be the default choice, check this box.